-Let’s assume someone falls on wooden steps leading to the back entrance of their neighbor’s home.
-One of the steps was improperly secured and came loose when stepped on, and this caused the fall.
+Let’s assume someone falls on wooden steps leading to the back entrance of a home or business.
+One of the steps was not secured and came loose when stepped on, and this caused the fall.

 If you live in a rented property, and know of a defective condition on the property, you should put your landlord on notice of the defect in writing.
 Keep a copy of the letter you send, and if possible, send the letter by certified and regular mail.
 Send the letter as soon as you become aware of any problem and ask for the problem to be fixed.